 Personal medical leave due to the employee's own serious health condition that requires the employee's absence from work;

 Family medical leave to care for a spouse, son, daughter, parent or state registered domestic partner as defined by RCW 26.60.020 and 26.60.030 who suffers from a serious health condition that requires on-site care or supervision by the employee.
-Because the FMLA does not recognize state registered domestic partners, an absence to care for an employee’s state registered domestic partner in accordance with the WFLA will not be counted towards the twelve (12) weeks of FMLA and/or
+Because the FML does not recognize state registered domestic partners, an absence to care for an employee’s state registered domestic partner will not be counted towards the twelve (12) weeks of FML and/or

-Family medical leave for a qualifying exigency when the employee’s spouse, child of any age or parent is on active duty, been called to active duty status or has been notified of an impending call to active duty in the Armed Forces, including the Reserves or National Guard, in support of a contingency operation or deployment to a foreign country.
+FML for a qualifying exigency when the employee’s spouse, child of any age or parent is on active duty, been called to active duty status or has been notified of an impending call to active duty in the Armed Forces, including the Reserves or National Guard, in support of a contingency operation or deployment to a foreign country.

 Qualifying exigencies include attending certain military events, arranging for alternate childcare, rest and recuperation, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.
 In addition, the Employer and the employee may agree that other events which arise out of the covered military member’s active duty or call to active duty status qualify as an exigency, provided both agree to the timing and duration of the leave.